 What we do

-Our case managers develop, deliver and monitor tailor-made rehabilitation plans for individuals with catastrophic or life-changing injuries.
+Our case managers develop, deliver and monitor tailor-made rehabilitation plans for adults and children with catastrophic or life-changing injuries.
 Our focus is on their recovery, their participation in everyday activities including work and education, and their quality of life

 How we work